omarr2005/pinolearn-web3/README.md

 ## What is PinoLearn?

-I built PinoLearn to solve a simple problem: learning is hard, and people give up too easily.
+I'm a university student who built PinoLearn in about a month to solve a simple problem: learning is hard, and people give up too easily.

 Our solution? **Pay people to learn.** Every time you complete a lesson, pass a quiz, or finish a roadmap - you earn PINO tokens on Polygon.
 Real crypto, real value.